RBM-Dash/react-malaria-in-media-nextjs/KNOW_MORE.md

-# Unveiling Global Health Insights: Your Multilingual, Multi-Region Malaria Dashboard
+# About the Malaria News & Research Dashboard

-Navigate the complex landscape of malaria news and research across diverse languages and regions with unparalleled clarity.
-This dashboard empowers you with real-time, localized intelligence, breaking down geographical and linguistic barriers to understanding.
-Discover how we bring you comprehensive, actionable insights from every corner of the globe.
+This dashboard is a tool for exploring news and research about malaria from around the world.
+It's designed to help you navigate the complex landscape of malaria news and research across different languages and regions.

 ## How the Dashboard Operates

-This interactive dashboard serves as a dynamic hub for malaria-related information, offering a streamlined way to access and analyze global trends.
-It provides a centralized view of news articles, scientific research, and key performance indicators (KPIs) related to malaria.
-Users can effortlessly filter content by various criteria, including content type (general news or scientific research), specific continents, and relevant search terms.
-This robust filtering capability ensures a highly tailored experience, allowing you to focus on the information most pertinent to your interests.
-The dashboard's intuitive interface, built with modern web technologies like React and Next.js, guarantees a smooth, responsive, and engaging user experience across all devices.
+This interactive dashboard serves as a hub for malaria-related information, offering a way to access and analyze global trends.
+It provides a centralized view of news articles, scientific research, and key data related to malaria.
+You can filter content by various criteria, including content type (general news or scientific research), specific continents, and relevant search terms.
+This filtering capability allows you to focus on the information most pertinent to your interests.
+The dashboard's interface is built with modern web technologies like React and Next.js for a smooth and responsive experience.

 ## Interactive Features: Filtering and Searching

-The dashboard is equipped with powerful interactive features that allow you to refine the content and quickly find the information that matters most to you.
+The dashboard is equipped with interactive features that allow you to refine the content and find the information that matters most to you.

 ### Content Filters